Coaching: In education

 Coaching is applied to support students, faculty, and administrators in educational organizations.
 For students, opportunities for coaching include collaborating with fellow students to improve grades and skills, both academic and social; for teachers and administrators, coaching can help with transitions into new roles.

 Life

 Life coaching is the process of helping people identify and achieve personal goals through developing skills and attitudes that lead to self-empowerment.
-Life coaching generally deals with issues such as procrastination, fear of failure, relationships' issues, lack of confidence, work–life balance and career changes, and often occurs outside the workplace setting.
+Life coaching generally deals with issues such as procrastination, fear of failure, relationships' issues, lack of confidence, work-life balance and career changes, and often occurs outside the workplace setting.
 Systematic academic psychological engagement with life coaching dates from the 1980s.

 Skeptics have criticized life coaching's focus on self-improvement for its potential for commercializing friendships and other human relationships.

+The business practices of the life coach industry have also stirred controversy.
+Unlike a psychotherapist, there is no required training, occupational licensing, or regulatory oversight for life coaching.
+Anyone can claim to be a life coach, and anyone can start a business selling "certificates" to would-be life coaches.
+Most life coaches in the US find that there is relatively low demand for the services they offer.
+Many pay for expensive classes in the hope that it will make them more marketable, leading critics to suggest that the most profitable area of the field is in training the would-be life coaches rather than being a life coach.

 Relationship

 Relationship coaching is the application of coaching to personal and business relationships.

 Sports

-In sports, a coach is an individual that provides supervision and training to the sports team or individual players.
-Sports coaches are involved in administration, athletic training, competition coaching, and representation of the team and the players.
-A survey in 2019 of the literature on sports coaching found an increase in the number of publications and most articles featured a quantitative research approach.
+In sports, a coach is an individual who provides supervision and training to the sports team or individual players.
+Sports coaches are involved in administration, athletic training, competition coaching, and team and player representation.
+A 2019 literature survey on sports coaching found an increase in publications, and most articles featured a quantitative research approach.
 Sports psychology emerged from the 1890s.